17 October 2023

 • Holy Land tourism, big-time.

-It’s mutually beneficial for these folks in a lot of weird ways.
-Unfortunately, it’s seriously detrimental to other folks.
+It’s mutually beneficial for these folks in a lot of ways.
+Unfortunately, it’s seriously detrimental to reality and truth.
+And, more often than not, it craps all over the Palestinian people.

 Civic idolatry… with another nation as the idol.